 And now let me recap the Protestant Church of Christ’s understanding of the passage and compare it to what I have just illustrated.
 Pollard’s indicative understanding of the passage fairly represents your position, which is, as I previously quoted, “Scripture is God-breathed, making one spiritually complete (2 Tim.
 3:16-17).”
 In the same article, Pollard wrote:

 The alternative [to sola Scriptura] is to suggest that Scripture alone is insufficient or inadequate, that is [sic] not the sole authority on matters of truth and right.
 Some would even call the idea of following only Scripture as [sic] destructive heresy.
 Yet, the alternative to Scripture alone is Scripture along with something else, whether a man, group, council, church, or governing body. . . .
 Let us accept no substitute or [sic] rival to the Bible!

-The passage Pollard re-wrote, when read as it is actually presented in the New Testament and within the context that I have outlined, illustrates how the Catholic model is more faithful to the Bible.
+The passage Pollard re-wrote, when read as it is actually presented in the New Testament and within the real context I have outlined, illustrates how the Catholic model is more faithful to the Bible.
 There is no “either / or” dichotomy; the single word of God is found in both Sacred Tradition and Sacred Scripture, without rivalry, without one buried under the other, but as the single, intended voice of God.
 The Scriptures never claim that the word of God is the Bible only, but rather, that the word of God is found in both forms the Catholic Church recognizes.
 In other words, the passage Pollard chose to re-write (change) in order to prove your group’s position actually teaches the exact opposite of what he was forcing it to mean.
 Yes, the feared “alternative” to Pollard’s model is absolutely “Scripture . . . along with something else,” because Scripture along with Tradition is precisely what the Scripture reveals.
 For review: